ibm-cloud-docs/watson-assistant/search-elasticsearch-add.md

         This field can be populated with any footer content that you want to include at the end of the search result.

-    When you configure the query body in the **Advanced Elasticsearch Settings** to search the nested documents, you must ensure that the **Title**, **Body**, and **URL** are from the fields of the internal documents in your Elasticsearch index.
+    When you configure the query body in the **Advanced Elasticsearch Settings** to search the nested documents, you must ensure that the **Title**, **Body**, and **URL** are from the fields of the inner documents in your Elasticsearch index.
 For more information about using nested queries, see [Elasticsearch nested query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-nested-query.html#query-dsl-nested-query).

 1. Expand the **Advanced Elasticsearch settings** section to see the following text boxes: